haod98/intro_skipper/README.md

-# intro_skipper
+# Goal of this extension
-An extension to skip intros of a series
+A Google Chrome extension (for now) to fast forward videos.
+Initial goal of this project was to set custom seconds to fast forward, so you can skip intros of a show.